This world-famous diet may just be the key to better health and a longer life.

 You’ve no doubt heard of the Mediterranean diet.
 It’s one of the most well-researched eating patterns on the planet.
 And for the past five years, it has topped U.S News’s annual list of best diets.

 So what’s so great about the Mediterranean diet?
 We’ve gathered all the info you need to help you understand this eating pattern and give it a try.

 What Is the Mediterranean Diet?

-The Mediterranean diet is a way of eating based on the traditional foods (and drinks) of the countries surrounding the Mediterranean Sea, including Greece, Italy, and Morocco.
+The Mediterranean diet is a way of eating based on the traditional foods (and drinks) of the countries surrounding the Mediterranean Sea.

-“Way of eating” is the key phrase there, because unlike most diet plans, this one favors general guidelines and recommendations over strict rules.
+“Way of eating” is the key phrase there.
+Unlike most diet plans, this one favors general guidelines over strict rules.
 “It’s more a lifestyle,” says Keri Gans, R.D.N., author of The Small Change Diet.
 “It’s what we should all refer to as well-balanced, healthy eating.”